Sama-Bajau: Depictions in popular culture

 It has been suggested by some researchers that the Sama-Bajau people's visits to Arnhem Land gave rise to the accounts of the mysterious Baijini people in the myths of Australia's Yolngu people.

 In 2010, the newly discovered squidworm, Teuthidodrilus samae, was named after the Sama-Bajau people of Tawi-Tawi.

-In Avatar: The Way of Water, the Metkayina Clan is an oceanic Na'vi clan that is partially inspired by the Sama-Bajau.
+James Cameron cited the Sama-Bajau as one of the seafaring peoples that inspired the Metkayina, an oceanic Na'vi clan, in Avatar: The Way of Water (2022).

 The Sama-Bajau have also been the subject of several films.
 They include: